starskyreverie/audsio/README.md

+# Audsio
-A place to find and share audio files - written in JavaScript.
+A place to find and share audio files, written using the MERN stack.

-## Contributing

-DM on discord, reverie#8117

-## Building

-Pushes to GitHub automatically deploy the frontend to Vercel and the backend to Heroku.

-### `audsio/client`

-The React frontend hosted on Vercel at [audsio.com](https://www.audsio.com).

-To run: `npm start`

-### `audsio/server`

-The Node.js backend hosted on Heroku at [audsio.herokuapp.com](https://audsio.herokuapp.com/).

-Make sure to to create a `.env` file using [.env.example](server/.env.example) as a template.

 ## Technologies